Aptimex/QRSpool/README.md

 Change your printer's filament by scanning a QR code with your phone.

 This project consists of two nearly-decoupled components:
 - A static website ("frontend") that uses client-side Javascript to access your webcam/camera, scan and parse QR codes to extract filament information, and provide a visual interface for applying scanned filament data to a slot on your printer.
-Hosted instance available at https://aptimex.github.io/QRSpool
+GitHub Pages hosted instance available at https://qrspool.com
 - A local API server ("backend") that acts as a communication bridge between your printer and browser, translating between standard REST API requests and whatever protocol your printer uses.

 <div align="center">